guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 Understanding this distinction between control flow and data is fundamental in the realm of computer science, as it lays the groundwork for comprehending how computers execute instructions and manage data effectively.

+## Next Step
+I am building a tool to convert Kinopio tree drawings into markdown format.

 ## Appendix: Background
 I believe that there should be a distinction between the concepts of *data* and *control flow*.
 Control flow is the *interpretation* of *data*.  *Data*, itself is static.
 A CPU *interprets* data - opcodes.